Place “Wet Floor” or “Restroom Closed” signs at the entrance to the restroom.

 Take collected waste to the designated collection point.

-Return your cart and tools to the cleaning supply closet.
+Return your cart and tools to the cleaning supply area.
 Place cleaning tools in their designated locations.

 Rinse used mops and hang them to dry or place them in the laundry.